 Creating an incredibly unique brand identity is difficult to do in isolation, so it’s best to do plenty of market research and identity your target audience.
 Creating a brand identity off the back of that will mean having a great brand name, logo, and market profile.
 Think about how you will display your products, what models to use (if any), and how to communicate in line with this identity.
 For example, how your brand conducts itself on social media and interacts with customers – even what font you use on your website.

 The above is where many people stop and think it’s enough, but it isn’t.
-Of course, there are a ton of logistical things to sort out when starting a store, but we still must nail this branding stuff.
+Of course, there are many logistical things to sort out when starting a store, but we must still nail this branding.

 Believe it or not, customers need stories to buy into your clothing brand.
 You cannot rely on great design (both in terms of the clothes and the website) alone.
 You need to communicate the brand story.

 A brand story is like a narrative that articulates the feelings created by the brand.
 An example of this could mean sharing the story behind the owner of the business, who is the face of the brand.
 You don’t need to be the face of it, though, as just defining your mission and brand personality is enough, as long as you convey this consistently.